cha0s86/rustic-c-compiler-vscode/README.md

 Parser probably has errors, if i encounter problems i will try to solve them.
 You can create .rc files and write "rc code", with keywords integer and decimal Just write rc code that's it!

+To build rustic-c-compiler.cpp:
+use g++ like so: g++ -o rustic-c-compiler.exe rustic-compiler.cpp